 Eligible applicants are young people who:

-— are citizen of one of the 7 Alpine countries Germany, Austria, Switzerland, France, Italy, Slovenia and Liechtenstein or a permanent resident of one of these states
+— are citizens of one of the seven Alpine countries (Austria, Switzerland, France, Germany, Italy, Slovenia and Liechtenstein) or permanent residents of one of these countries.

-— apply as an individual or a group with a project conception.
-As a group they have to nominate at maximum three group leaders to present the project
+— apply as an individual or as a group with a project idea.
+As a group, they must nominate a maximum of three group leaders to present the project.

-Any applicant not fulfilling the eligibility criteria will not be able to participate in the application process and will not be taken into consideration in the award decision.
+Any candidate who does not meet the eligibility criteria will not be able to participate in the application process and will not be taken into account in the award decision.

-— The project addresses one of the following topics:
+— The project concerns one of the themes selected for the 2023 edition:

 — The project is ready for implementation.

-- The candidates apply as individual or as a group with up to three group leaders
+— Candidates apply as an individual or as a group with a maximum of three group leaders.

-- c) curriculum vitae of the participant or the group leader(s)
+- C) the work plan, schedule, equipment, financial and human resources — the curriculum vitae of the participant or group leader(s)

-- d) expert opinion from a project supporter (teacher, professor, youth group leader, institution, etc.)
+- D) the opinion of an expert who supports the project (teacher, teacher, youth group leader, institution, etc.)

 The following projects cannot be accepted: